-This post contains affiliate links.
-I earn a small commission at no extra cost to you.
-Thank you for supporting Whistle and Ivy!
+The post contains affiliate links which means I get a small commission at no extra cost to you.
+Thank you for your support!

 I absolutely love the holidays.
 I love the warm, inviting lights, the crackling fire, the family traditions and of course, the nostalgia from 29 past Christmases.
 I also love finding the perfect gift.
 Starting your gift hunting early can help alleviate stress that the holidays can bring (I am sad that the holidays bring stress to so many).
 And in my house, we express interest in things we want.
 What easier way to express your interests than with a handy, dandy list?
 The Crocheter’s Gift Guide was crowdsourced by crocheters FOR crocheters.
 It is filled favorite items and gifts on current wish lists.
-It should hopefully be a help to those in YOUR life who are wanting to get YOU the perfect gift (or if you want to get yourself a gift!).
+It should hopefully be a help to those in YOUR life who are wanting to get YOU the perfect gift (or if you want to get yourself a gift, because you certainly deserve it after a whole year of hard work!).
+Many of the items on this list have been personally tested by Your’s Truly, the others were highly recommended by crocheters from my Crochet Club Group (come join us!).

 Clover Amour: currently my favorite, but I crocheted for a very long time using Boye Hooks (I am a tapered hook girl, myself.).